nfell2009/minecraft/readme.md

 ```

 This function is used to login to your Minecraft account, taking 3 parameters: username, password and the version of the minecraft
 launcher which currently defaults to **12**.
-This returns **true** if the user was successfully authenticated and **false**
+This returns that users account details if the user was successfully authenticated and **false**
 otherwise.
-An array is also set upon successful login which contains the following...
+The account array that is set upon successful login contains the following...

 * **current_version**: The current version of the games resources.
 * **correct_username**: A correctly formatted username.